 How fast can production projects move?

-What realistic budget opens up professional crews?
+What realistic budget unlocks professional crews?

-Why limit critique teams to five?
+Why limit review teams to five?

 Do internal videos need talent releases?